 The Rules govern the conditions under which sport is played.
 Athletes, Athlete Support Personnel or other Persons accept the Rules as a condition of participation in sport and shall be bound by the Rules.
-Aimed at enforcing anti-doping principles in a global and harmonized manner, they are distinct in nature from criminal and civil laws, and are not intended to be subject to or limited by any national requirements and legal standards applicable to criminal or civil proceedings.
+Aimed at enforcing anti-doping principles in a global and harmonized manner, they are distinct in nature from criminal and civil laws, and are not intended to be subject to or limited by any national requirements and legal standards applicable to criminal or civil proceedings, although they are intended to be applied in a manner which respects the principles of proportionality and human rights.
 When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of the Rules implementing the Code and the fact that the Rules represent the consensus of a broad spectrum of Stakeholders around the world as to what is necessary to protect and ensure fair sport.